 Just as I thought my legs (that had previously turned to jello) would quit working, my heart would beat out of my chest, and my body would give out from exhaustion; my breath caught in my throat.
 As my jaw dropped to the floor, I stood in awe, marveling at the view in front of me.
 The deep green, thick trees had finally parted, allowing me to take in the magnificent sight of Lena Lake.
 Shimmering emerald water calmly lay below me.
 Fir covered mountain peaks jutted up in front of me.
-I could now say with certainty that the roughly 3.5 mile hike up the Olympic Mountain range was worth it.
+I could now say with certainty that the roughly 3.5-mile hike up the Olympic Mountain range was worth it.

-As my two girlfriends and I made the trip 2.5 hour drive southwest from Seattle to Olympic National Park I had butterflies in my stomach.
+As my two girlfriends and I made the trip 2.5-hour drive southwest from Seattle to Olympic National Park I had butterflies in my stomach.
 The only thing calming my nerves?
 The scenery outside my window.
-From city, to highway, to back roads paved with fir trees.
-Old bridges and run down shops lining the narrow roads as we inched closer to the trailhead.
+From the city, to highway, to back roads paved with fir trees.
+Old bridges and run-down shops lining the narrow roads as we inched closer to the trailhead.
 You see, I wouldn’t consider myself a “hiker”.
 In fact, far from it.
 Usually panting and crawling up the mountain, I end up turning around frustrated and swearing “I am never going to do this again”.
 But here I was, friends in tow, making my way back to the mountains.
 After all, moving to Washington, I knew I owed it to myself to give it another shot.

-Arriving to Lena Lake Trail from Seattle
+How to Get to Lena Lake from Seattle

 The drive from Seattle to Olympic National Park is quick and easy.
 Once you hop on I-5 S you’ll continue making your way south before heading back north again via US-101 N. In total the drive should take you approximately 2.5 hours and bring you 117 miles from where you started.

-A 7.2 mile roundtrip hike will bring you to Lower Lena Lake and back to the trailhead.
+A 7.2-mile roundtrip hike will bring you to Lower Lena Lake and back to the trailhead.
 With an elevation gain of 1,300 feet, the Lena Lake hike is a relatively easy hike.
 While some parts of the trail are narrow, overall this is a wide trail, giving you many opportunities to stop and rest.
 As you get closer to the lake, the hike steepens, making you wonder if it’s time to turn around.
 However, keep going… the views from the top are spectacular and the hike is worth it even for a novice hiker like me.

 If you’re not a novice hiker and want to keep going there is also an Upper Lena Lake.
 To hike further you’ll need to purchase a backcountry permit for Olympic National Park because you’ll be in National Park territory.
 You can find more information about permit fees and reservations here.

-If you’re interested in staying overnight there are camp grounds for both Upper and Lower Lena Lake.
+If you’re interested in staying overnight there are campgrounds for both Upper and Lower Lena Lake.

-From Lena Lake to Hama Hama Oyster Saloon
+Eating Lunch at Hama Hama Oyster Saloon

 If you make the drive from Seattle to Olympic National Park, make it a priority to stop at Hama Hama Oyster.
 Ten miles east from the trailhead will bring you to this family run oyster farm and outdoor restaurant located on the Hood Canal.
 As you pull up, prepare for the smell of salty ocean water to greet you, a breeze in your hair, and music playing overhead.
 You’ll be welcomed with a friendly smile and a view of oyster shucking, the Hood Canal beyond.